johnnywoo/beholder/README.md

 * `severity-name` — String name of numeric syslog severity. `set $name severity-name $severity [lowercase]`.
 * `dump` — Generates a dump payload with all fields of the message.
 * `json` — Generates a JSON string with message fields.
 See below.
-* `prefix-with-length` — Prefixes payload with its length in bytes (for syslog over TCP, see RFC5425 "4.3.
+* `syslog-frame` — Prefixes payload with its length in bytes (for syslog over TCP, see RFC5425 "4.3.
 Sending Data").

 `set $field replace <regexp> <replacement> [in <subject>];` Takes subject string, replaces all occurences of regexp in it with the replacement,